Kaitou345/wro2023-bd/README.md

 After detecting the inner wall.
 The robot through the track whilst keeping a safe distance from the inner wall.
 We calculated a standard speed that allows stable laps.

 ### **Avoiding wall collisions**
-If the robot gets dangerously close to a wall, we steer it in the other direction.
+If the robot gets dangerously close to a wall, we steer it in the other direction at a 20 degree angle.

-### Part 3: Detecting if it's the 2nd round
-We rotate the husky lens with a servo motor when we start the robot to detect obstacles.
-If the huskylens pick up reading of Red or Green obstacles when navigating the starting section, it goes into the 2nd round logic.
-And never gets out.
-If no object is detected the robot follows the 1st robot code.

-### Part 4: 2nd round obstacle avoidance
+### Part 3: 2nd round obstacle avoidance

 When the huskylens detect an object, we check which color it is and how far away it is (by height and width).
 If it is within 20cm the robot goes into manual mode and steers according to the object color until it has passed the object and returned to its neutral position or close to it.
 If the object is green it steers to the left and if the object is red it steers to the right.

-### Part 5 - Detecting the end of 3 laps:
+### Part 4 - Detecting the end of 3 laps:

 We detect the orange and blue colors of the corner sections through Husky Lens and count the number of times it comes in contact with the colors.
 This allows us to count total lap numbers and stop after exactly 3 laps.